mchardy1988/IT-Support-Portfolio/README.md

-# IT Support Portfolio – Marc Hartmaier
+# IT Support Portfolio – Marc Andree Hartmaier

 This repository showcases real-world helpdesk simulations created as part of my training and client preparation for remote IT support roles.